 4 Helpful Activities for Heading Back to the Office

-If you’ve been mentoring virtually over the last couple of years, you may now be facing the challenge of supporting your mentoring partner through the fears, anxieties, and excitement of heading back into the office.
+If you’ve been mentoring virtually over the last couple of years, you may now be wondering how to engage your mentoring partner through the fears, anxieties, and excitement of heading back into the office or switching to a new hybrid working model.
 While your HR team and managers are equipped with processes to support employees in this transition, mentoring pairs haven’t received the same amount of guidance—even though mentoring conversations are a natural setting for these conversations to take place.
 It’s time to equip yourself with helpful tools to tackle these upcoming conversations.

 Our headspace determines how we will react to a situation (verbally and nonverbally).
 In the context of mentoring, if you are feeling anxious, frustrated, or stressed about the office transition, your emotions will play a role in your conversations.
 While sometimes this can be helpful for empathy, it also risks piling on to an already heated topic.
 Or, if you’re rather excited about heading back into the office, you may unintentionally block the space for your partner to share their concerns (and vice versa).